-- Risks associated with anesthesia: Local anesthesia is very safe.
-But in rare cases it can cause complications in children (such as irregular heart rhythms, breathing problems, allergic reactions to medications, and, in very rare cases, death).
+- Risks associated with anesthesia: Local anesthesia is very safe, but it can sometimes cause bruising, bleeding, or skin irritation.
+Rarely, it can cause irregular heart rhythms, breathing problems, an allergic reaction, and, very seldom, death.
 These complications are not common, and usually involve patients who have other medical problems.

 - Incomplete removal of the foreskin: Sometimes too much skin is left behind.
 This becomes less apparent as the child ages.
 Occasionally, if the excess skin is uneven, a corrective procedure may be required at a later date.